KelvinHere/Yoga_Milestone_4/README.md

 - add real email to allauth
 format accounts/confirm-email/
 contact page
-add ticks to instructor sorting add ticks to lesson sort subsort rating so lessons with most reviews appear higher
+subsort rating so lessons with most reviews appear higher
 ## Bugs
 add to basket when navbar is collapsed shows on top left - move basket to collapsed nav